vritvo/buffy_bot/README.md

 - `--max-scripts`: Episode scripts to include (default: 5)
 - `--verbatim-chat-threshold`: Rating for using verbatim transcripts (default: 70)

+**Notes:**
-**Note:** Weeks with ratings ≥ `--verbatim-chat-threshold` use the original verbatim conversation transcript instead of summarized grad notes.
+- Weeks with ratings ≥ `--verbatim-chat-threshold` use the original verbatim conversation transcript instead of summarized grad notes.
+- If more than `max_weeks_for_paper` weeks (default: 8, configurable in `prompts.toml`) meet the rating threshold, only the most recent weeks are included to prevent context overflow.

 ## Output Structure